tethysplatform/tethys/docs/tutorials/google_earth_engine/plot_data.rst

 **Last Updated:** November 2019

-In the final tutorial we will add the abiltiy for users to drop a point or draw a polygon and generate a time series of the selected dataset at that location.
+In the final tutorial you will add the ability for users to drop a point or draw a polygon and generate a time series of the selected dataset at that location.
 The following topics will be reviewed in this tutorial:

 * Tethys MapView Gizmo Drawing API
 * JQuery Load + Gizmo Strategy